jerryorr/sundry.jerryorr.com/_posts/2024-11-15-git-bisect.md

 author:     jerry_orr
 ---

-My favorite tool for finding the source of regression bug is `git bisect`.
+My favorite tool for finding the source of regression bug is `git bisect`, and I'd like to tell you a story about how I used it today.
 Here's what I knew to start with:

  1. A bug report was filed on October 21 (**almost a month ago**) on our `main` branch.
  2. This bug doesn't exist in the previous version of our software, which was branched from `main` as the branch `release-5.7.0`.